- Email: email@example.com

 Teaching and Research Interests

-Dr. Norwalk is interested in the social dynamics of elementary and middle school students, the impact of students’ classroom social dynamics on their social, behavioral, and academic functioning, and ways in which teachers can leverage these naturally occurring dynamics to improve classroom functioning and student outcomes.
-The goals of her research are to understand the dynamic and reciprocal influences of individual-level characteristics, peer relations, and the classroom context in shaping students’ behavioral and academic adjustment, and ways in which this knowledge can help inform teaching practices and school-based intervention efforts.
-As a School Psychologist, Dr. Norwalk's ultimate goal of her research is to inform practice and bring about meaningful change in schools.
+Dr. Norwalk is currently engaged in two primary lines of research.
+The first is an extension of her graduate and postdoctoral work, and focuses on the social dynamics of elementary and middle school students, the impact of students’ classroom social dynamics on their social, behavioral, and academic functioning, and ways in which teachers can leverage these naturally occurring dynamics to improve classroom functioning and student outcomes.
+The goals of this research are to understand the dynamic and reciprocal influences of individual-level characteristics, peer relations, and the classroom context in shaping students’ behavioral and academic adjustment, and ways in which this knowledge can help inform teaching practices and school-based intervention efforts.

-Norwalk, K. E., & Hamm, J. V. (In press).
+Norwalk, K. E., & Hamm, J. V. (2015).
 Improving the school context of early adolescence through teacher attunement to victimization: Effects on school belonging.
-Journal of Early Adolescence.
+Journal of Early Adolescence,

 Norwalk, K. E., DiPerna, J. C., & Lei, P. (2014).
 Confirmatory factor analysis of the Early Arithmetic, Reading, and Learning Indicators (EARLI).
 Journal of School Psychology, 52, 83-96.

 Norwalk, K. E., DiPerna, J. C., Lei.
 P., & Wu, Q. (2012).
 Identifying early literacy skill differences among children in Head Start using latent class analysis (LCA).
 School Psychology Quarterly, 27, 170-183.

 Norwalk, K. E., Norvilitis, J. D., & MacLean, M. G. (2009).
 ADHD symptomatology and its relationship to factors associated with college adjustment.
 Journal of Attention Disorders, 13, 251-258.